mr-stan-dev/snaply-flutter-plugin/README.md

 ### Control Visibility

-The report button is visible by default.
-To show or hide it, use:
+To show or hide report button in runtime, use:

 ```dart
 SnaplyReporter.instance.setVisibility(isVisible: false);